 If you want to continue using Jasper.ai to write your video script, we’ll use a few of the other templates that aren’t necessarily made for Video but do just as well!

 Now that you have your title, your hook and your outline, you can use Jasper.ai to create the next steps using the Blog Writing functions.

 Using the Blog Writing Templates to have Jasper.ai Create a Video Script

 Next head back to the Templates page and choose “Blog Intro Paragraph”.

-When you hit generate here, Jarvis.ai will create a short paragraph that introduces that point.
+When you hit generate here, Jasper.ai will create a short paragraph that introduces that point.
 Keep doing this for each of the points in your video and you likely have the start of a good video.

 As an alternative to this method, you can also start with the “Blog Outline Generator” instead of the “Video Script Outline”.
 I find it more helpful often times and it tends to give you extra text about where to take the article besides just an outline of bullet points.
 This can helpful when fleshing out a video script!